 Wife and Children

-John's Aunt Nellie, the wife of John R. James, an engineer for the Mineral Range Railroad (MRRR), moved to the Copper County in the 1890s and was living at Calumet around 1900.
+John's Aunt Nellie, the wife of John R. James, an engineer for the CNWRR and eventually the Mineral Range Railroad (MRRR), moved to the Copper County in the 1890s and was living at Calumet around 1900.
 I believe that John might have been given his first railroad job with the DSS&A through the auspices of his Aunt Nellie's husband.
 John, as a DSS&A employee, with family in Calumet, would have often traveled through Houghton, where he met and courted Rose Prince.

 Rose Prince was the daughter of Joseph Prince and Angeline Allie.
 Her father was of mixed Acadian and French Canadian ancestry.
 Her mother was of French Canadian ancestry and a descendant of Catherine Baillon.
 Both of her parents had been born in Baie-du-Febvre, Yamaska County, Québec, her father on 15 March 1823 and her mother on 18 September 1832.
 They had immigrated to Fort Howard, Brown County, Wisconsin, just north of De Pere, with their parents in the late 1830s or early 1840s.
 Interesting, their mother's were sisters, thus they were first cousins.
 They were married first in a civil ceremony on 16 January 1849 and again on 1 December 1849 in a Catholic ceremony at Green Bay, Brown County, Wisconsin.
 They eventually moved to the Houghton area.
 Joseph Prince was a timber cruiser and worked for a variety of lumbering companies along the Sturgeon River, south of Chassell, Houghton County, Michigan.
 Rose was born on 15 May 1878 at Houghton.
 Her mother, Angeline Allie, died 11 November 1891 at Houghton, when Rose was only 13.
 Her father lived to the age of 83 and died on 28 October 1906 at Baraga, Baraga County, Michigan.